 There are many places to eat on and off Jonson Street, the main street in Byron Bay.
 As a compact place, Byron Bay is so easy to walk around, and that is just what I did.

-Chill out in Byron Bay Beaches
+Chill out on the Byron Bay Beaches

 Surfers and Dolphins dot the sea, and this is also a great place to view the sunset.